airborne-commando/OPSEC-OSINT-Tools/markdown/CSINT.md

 >“typically involves confidential personnel decisions, upcoming policy announcements relevant to staff, or compelling rumors” (CIA para.
 22)[^4].

 Rumors can undermine or compromise the credibility of a human source, a risk particularly relevant when HUMINT and CSINT intersect.

+>Breach.vip is considered open source and viewable unless if the data was removed by a request from the user, however there is HIBP which is also open source and viewable for breached data.
+For this, it isn't classified information as looking into a hackers phonebook and yellow pages.

 ## External links: